 It is difficult to determine what a heifer's udder will look like at maturity, but there are indicators that will provide you with some clues.
 Teat size and placement are important, as are the overall balance and symmetry of the udder.
 Problems evident in a heifer's udder will be magnified after calving, so it's important to be critical to avoid having to cull an unproductive or unsound udder post calving.

-GOOD: A cow's

-udder should have

-teats, placed in the

-center of four wellbalanced guarters.
+GOOD: A cow's udder should have moderately sized teats, placed in the center of four wellbalanced quarters.

-moderately sized

-BAD: Teats too fat.

-a calf to nurse.
+BAD: Teats too fat, could be difficult for a calf to nurse.